cloudfoundry/docs-dotnet-core-tutorial/docs/deploy-app.md

 1. Wait for your app to stage and start.

-1. Navigate to your app's public domain to confirm that the app is running.
+1. Navigate to your app's public domain to see your running app.